c42f/dnn_toolkits_talk/random_notes.md

 * This is a **tutorial**; it seeks to mostly *show* rather than *explain*.
   See <https://www.divio.com/blog/documentation>.
-* I'm new to these, so this may be the only

 Tutorial Goal: get one small, simple model running in each of
 * Keras - python; easy